-“Mini” Dubia roaches are tiny, but they pack a big nutritional punch!
-These diminutive feeders contain serious big nutrition for your animals.
+Mini Dubia roaches are tiny, but they pack a big nutritional punch.
+Though small, these diminutive feeders contain huge nutrition for your animals.

-At about 3/16-inch and a week or so old, Minis are the smallest and youngest of our Dubia roach nymphs.
-Though small, they contain all the same nutrients as their older and larger peers.
-In fact, they may even have more.
+At about 3⁄16-inch and a week or so old, Minis are the smallest and youngest of our Dubia roach nymphs.
+Though small, they contain all the same nutrition as their older, larger peers.
+In fact, ounce for ounce, they may even have more.

-While small, Minis are larger than small crickets in the pinhead to ⅛-inch range.
-They grow very fast, so their size may vary somewhat from roach to roach and batch to batch.
-However, they generally measure under a quarter inch.
-By weight, they are about half the size of our quarter inch Dubia nymphs, as they tend to be much flatter.
+Minis are larger than small crickets in the pinhead to ⅛ inch range.
+They grow very fast, so their size varies from roach to roach and batch to batch.
+However, they generally measure under ¼ inch.
+By weight, they are about half the size of our quarter inch Dubia roach nymphs.
+They also tend to be smaller and flatter.

 If you find that Minis are too big or small, you may be able to modify them to fit your animal.
 You can increase (or decrease) their size by double (or half) by offering plenty of healthy foods (or withholding food and water) for a few days or a week.